eacjason/New2Classic/README.md

-# New Canvas Quiz to Respondus Bookmarklet
+# New Canvas Quiz to Respondus 4.0 Bookmarklet

-This bookmarklet tool extracts quiz data from a Canvas LMS (Learning Management System) New Quiz page and converts it into a Respondus-formatted plain text file that can be imported into a Respondus assessment tool.
+This bookmarklet tool extracts quiz data from a Canvas LMS (Learning Management System) New Quiz page and converts it into a Respondus 4.0-formatted plain text file that can be imported into a Respondus 4.0 assessment tool.

 ## How it works

 When you click the bookmarklet on a Canvas New Quiz page, it automatically fetches the quiz information for that specific quiz.
-Then, it transforms the quiz data into a format compatible with Respondus.
+Then, it transforms the quiz data into a format compatible with Respondus 4.0.

-Once the data is in the Respondus format, the bookmarklet downloads a plain text file to your computer.
+Once the data is in the Respondus 4.0 format, the bookmarklet downloads a plain text file to your computer.

-In short, this tool streamlines the process of transferring quiz data from a Canvas New Quiz page to a Respondus-compatible file, making it easier and more efficient for instructors who use both Canvas and Respondus to manage their course assessments.
+In short, this tool streamlines the process of transferring quiz data from a Canvas New Quiz page to a Respondus 4.0-compatible file, making it easier and more efficient for instructors who use both Canvas and Respondus 4.0 to manage their course assessments.

 ## Limitations